henrik/livejournal_tasks/README.markdown

 Tasks will be added as I need them.
 Please fork this project and add your own.

-The current tasks are ones I needed for cross-posting: having a non-LJ blog create and update mirror LiveJournal entries.
+The current tasks are ones I needed for cross-posting (having a non-LJ blog create and update mirror LiveJournal entries) and batch editing of entries.

 See [the gem documentation](http://neugierig.org/software/livejournal/ruby/doc/) for more details on the underlying stuff.